A Year in Reflection

 Building on history, participatory ahead of its time

 By the time I arrived, the Blank Family Foundation had already given away more than $800 million over 25 years.
 Much of those funds were dedicated to children and youth as well as supporting community economic development on the Westside of Atlanta.
-The Westside is the historic home of the civil rights movement, where people like Dr. Martin Luther King Jr. and Julian Bond had their family homes and where the historic Atlanta University Center with schools like Spelman and Morehouse stand as a beacon of hope for a community that has experienced decades of disinvestment and disadvantage.
+The Westside is the historic home of the civil rights movement, where people like Dr. Martin Luther King Jr. and Julian Bond had their family homes and where the historic Atlanta University Center with schools like Spelman and Morehouse stands as a beacon of hope for a community that has experienced decades of disinvestment and disadvantage.
 When Arthur Blank built Mercedes-Benz Stadium he made a long-term commitment to supporting the economic development and self-determination of the Westside community.
 That commitment is enduring.
 We remain committed to advancing opportunity for young people in both Montana and metro Atlanta even as we get ready to expand our giving in four new areas.

 One of the more surprising things I discovered upon arriving here is an inspiring form of participatory grantmaking among the associates who work in the Blank Family of Businesses – the Atlanta Falcons, Atlanta United, PGA TOUR Superstore, ranches in Montana and Mercedes-Benz Stadium.
 Long before participatory grantmaking hit Main Street philanthropy, the associates across these businesses have been advising and deciding on grants through committees dedicated to issues like youth development, suicide prevention, conservation, veterans’ affairs and other local community needs, including our newest associate-led committee making grants in diversity, equity and inclusion.
 These committees set priorities, conduct due diligence and guide grantmaking in the communities in which they live and work.
-They’re one of the best kept secrets in philanthropy!
+They’re one of the best-kept secrets in philanthropy!

 The work ahead: new areas of giving and enduring values